eiffel-community/eiffelactory/README.md

 ```

 ## How to run Eiffelactory
+In order to run Eiffelactory the *eiffelactory.config* file must be placed in the
+*conf* folder.

 The easiest way to run the application is to create a virtual environment,
 install the dependencies and run main.py.
 ```bash